 Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 Cambridge Dream’s founder and Managing Director is Laura Davies.
-Laura has Bachelor’s and Master’s degrees in Modern and Medieval Languages from Cambridge University, as well as postgraduate business qualifications and the University of Cambridge’s Certificate in Teaching English to Speakers of other Languages (CELTA).
+Laura has Bachelor’s and Master’s degrees in Modern and Medieval Languages from Cambridge, as well as postgraduate business qualifications and Cambridge’s Certificate in Teaching English to Speakers of other Languages (CELTA).
 Laura is a Chartered Marketer and a Fellow of the Chartered Institute of Marketing.

 Previously, Laura held senior international positions within ICI, KPMG, Andersen Business Consulting and Market Insights, where she was commissioned to undertake research and strategy consultancy projects for leading universities, the UK Government and other high-profile institutions.